maeklong/maeklong.github.io/Juniper/JNCDA.md

 ### distance between the Ethernet switches
 + 100 meters
 + **Feedback : The maximum distance for a Cat 6 cable is 100 meters.**
++ **A campus that involves Ethernet switches that will be using Cat 6 copper cables. the maximum distance between the Ethernet switches**
 + direct attach copper
 + active optical fiber
 + passive optical fiber